Meet the Staff

 Christine has twenty years of experience in addiction treatment.
 She is a Meta House graduate and joined the staff in 1995.
 She earned her Master of Social Work in 2001 from the University of Wisconsin-Milwaukee.
 In 2011, she was promoted to Director of Programs and to Vice President of Clinical Services in 2013.
-In this position, she provides oversight and leadership for all Meta House clinical programs and is responsible for the vision, goals and coordination of services across all three treatment settings.
-Christine presented at the 4th National Conference on Women’s Addiction and Recovery about a women-specific substance abuse treatment program that she personally developed and implemented at Meta House.
+In this position, she provides oversight and leadership for all of our clinical programs and is responsible for the vision, goals and coordination of services across all three treatment settings.
+Christine presented at the 4th National Conference on Women’s Addiction and Recovery about a women-specific substance use disorder treatment program that she personally developed and implemented at Meta House and Shorewood House.

 She frequently speaks at public forums on the need for gender-specific treatment, reducing the stigma of substance use disorders, and the need for more treatment options.
 In 2014, her dedication to women’s health was lauded by the Wisconsin Alliance for Women’s Health, which named her a statewide Leader in Women’s Health.